 - In a makeshift double boiler over low heat, melt chocolate chips and butter, stirring occasionally (tips for melting chocolate here).1 Remove pan from the heat and whisk in the cocoa and instant espresso.
 Set aside to cool.

-- In the bowl of a stand mixer, beat together eggs and sugar on medium high speed for 3 minutes.
+- In the bowl of a stand mixer, beat together eggs and sugar on medium-high speed for 1 minute.
 Reduce speed to low and add vanilla and salt until combined, about 15 seconds.
 Keep mixer on low and slowly pour in warm chocolate mixture into the egg mixture (you can also stir in the chocolate by hand).

 - Remove bowl from mixer and stir in the flour with a wooden spoon until just combined.2 Add chocolate chips and stir until incorporated.

 - Pour the mixture into the prepared pan, spread into the corners and level with a rubber spatula.
 Bake 30 minutes, or until the top is shiny and the center is still dense.
 Brownies will continue to bake once removed from oven.

 - Cool on a wire rack to room temperature, about 2 hours.
 When ready to serve, cut brownies into squares and serve.3

 - Ideally use a double boiler (or makeshift one) to melt the chocolate.
 You can also melt the chocolate and butter in the microwave on 50% power level stirring every 30 seconds until melted.
 See more tips on melting chocolate here.